liamzdenek/affirm-application/memory-bank/activeContext.md

 6. Removed customerSegment attribute as it wasn't adding value
 7. Enforced merchant-specific granularity for all analytics queries
 8. Updated NX commands to use current plugin names (@nx/react, @nx/node, @nx/js)
+9. Implemented frontend with React, Vite, and Tanstack Router
+10. Implemented API with Express and serverless-http
+11. Started implementing AWS CDK infrastructure